The Perfect 3 Days in Athens Itinerary

 The best way to see all of these sights is with a guided tour.
 I recommend taking a small group tour of the Acropolis, as this will allow you to avoid the crowds and learn more about the history and significance of the site.

 If you want to visit the Acropolis on your own, I recommend doing so first thing in the morning when it opens at 8 am.
 This is the best time to beat the crowds, as well as the heat.
+I would also recommend arriving with a pre-booked ticket as this way you don’t need to stand in line and waste valuable time.

 The Acropolis has two entrances: the main entrance on the west side and another side entrance on the southeast.
 I recommend using the side entrance as it’s usually a lot less crowded and it’s also located right next to the ‘Acropoli’ metro station so it’s really easy to get to.